otrv4/otrv4/otrv4.md

   * Send a Pre-key Message.
   * Transition the state to `DAKE_IN_PROGRESS`.

-If the query message offers OTR version 3 and version 3 is allowed:
+If the Query message offers OTR version 3 and version 3 is allowed:

   * Send a version 3 D-H Commit Message.
   * Proceed with the protocol as specified in OTRv3 "Receiving a Query Message"